Xizesse/HOWDY/README.md

 Download the Java Develoment Kit.
 Be sure to download the JDK 21 for the correct operating system.

+**Download the game

+On the master branch on Gitlab, you should be able to see the HOWDY.jar file.
+Download it.
+You can also download it from here

 **Run the Game**:

 - Navigate to the folder where you downloaded **`HOWDY.jar`**.